Killing a Dream

 To begin again, we must have a fund-raising campaign.
 For those who would like the deduction on taxes, please contribute before July 1.
 For others, we will set up a crowd-sourcing fund drive shortly and will let you know how you can be a part of resurrecting Caboodle Ranch.

 For all Caboodle fans who have supported us, who have given money, or shared the story, there are no words to express the appreciation we feel.
 Thank you.
 It has been an exhausting, stressful experience, but the support of Caboodle fans and the opportunity to save lives, has made it worthwhile.

-And, you can catch up with the ranch “goings on” at the official Caboodle Blog Called: A Day at The Ranch Here:
+And, you can catch up with the ranch “goings on” at the official Caboodle Blog Called: A Day at The Ranch here: http://caboodleranch.livejournal.com/

-http://caboodleranch.livejournal.com/ (and I suggest, if you are new to Caboodle, starting HERE: http://caboodleranch.livejournal.com/?sk
+If you are new to Caboodle, start here: http://caboodleranch.livejournal.com/?sk

 There are several works “on hold” to rebuild what Caboodle stood for and make it a safe place for kitties to live again, whether in its current location or elsewhere...but, a number of kitties that ran off scared during the illegal raid of the ASPCA and PETA and local law enforcement...are back!
 These organizations worked very hard to present Caboodle in the worst possible light, and make themselves out to be “heroes” who “saved” hundreds of abused and neglected cats.
 But those who volunteered at the ranch, who know Craig and his love of these little “fur friends” know otherwise.
 When you have unlimited funds as an organization such as PETA and or the ASPCA, you can pay for whatever image you wish to project!